-The Tubulogenesis Assay was employed to evaluate the formation of tubule-like structures in cells, which is an indicator of angiogenic potential.
-Similar to the MTT assay, the study included Group 1 (normal), Group 2 (Control cell line), Group 3 (Standard Methotrexate), and Group 4 (Methotrexate Monohydrate).
+The Tubulogenesis Assay was employed to evaluate the formation of tubule-like structures in cells, an indicator of angiogenic potential.
+Similar to the MTT assay, the study included Group 1 (normal), Group 2 (Control cell line), Group 3 (Standard Methotrexate), and Group 4 (DL-Methotrexate(+)-Amethopterin).